-This regulatory change is designed to reduce the burden both to law enforcement agencies and DFS.
-Because safeguards still must be maintained for Data Bank information, there must be some process for making such a request and receiving the information that requires verification of the requester and the security of the exchanged information.
+This regulatory change is designed to reduce the burden both to local law enforcement agencies and DFS.
 There was no other means to reduce the burden to the agencies other than the changes that have been made by these amendments.